unparalleled-js/docs-1/connectors/wrike/search-folders-action.md

 ---
 title: Workato connectors - Wrike Search folder action
-date: 2019-05-30 18:00:00 Z
+date: 2019-06-13 18:00:00 Z
+search:
+    keywords: ['wrike', 'folder', 'search']
 ---

 # Wrike - Search folder action

-Folders are one of the main ways to organize, manage, and report on work within Wrike.
+Folders are one of the main ways to organize and manage information on Wrike.

 This action retrieves a list of folders that matches your search criteria.
 Only records in your Wrike instance that matches all the criteria will be returned.
-A maximum of 100 folders can be retrieved.
+A maximum of 100 folders can be retrieved per job.

 ![Search folder action](/assets/images/connectors/Wrike/search-folder-action.png)
 *Search folder action*